On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-We begin with considering a discharged gas distributing in vacuum, which comprises freely moving electrons and the charge compensating ions.
-Light propagating through it induces currents carried mainly by electrons having the small inertia, whereupon this effect is fed back to the light.
+Begin with considering a discharged gas distributing in vacuum, which comprises freely moving electrons and the charge compensating ions.
+Light propagating through it induces currents carried mainly by the electrons having the small inertia, whereupon this effect is fed back to the light.
 The interaction gives rise to optical dispersion.
-When describing this phenomenon theoretically, one calls the Maxwell equation in vacuum, taking the free currents into account.
-For simplicity, provided the background ions are immovable, the current formation is considered which involves harmonic oscillation of the nonrelativistic electrons that experience a single force $-e{\bf E}$, where $\bf E$ is the self-consistent electric field.
-In this model, one has the Klein-Gordon equation for transverse electromagnetic fields $\Psi{:}\{ {\bf E},{\bf B}\}$~\cite{thomson1927}:
+For the phenomenological description, one calls the Maxwell equation in vacuum, taking the free currents into account.
+For simplicity, provided that the background ions are immovable, the current formation is considered which involves harmonic oscillation of the nonrelativistic electrons that experience a single force $-e{\bf E}$, where $\bf E$ is the self-consistent electric field.
+In this model, one has the Klein-Gordon equation for transverse electromagnetic field of $\Phi=\{ {\bf E},{\bf B}\}$~\cite{thomson1927}:

-where $\partial_{t}^{2}=\partial^{2}/\partial t^{2}$, $\Delta=\nabla^{2}$, and $n$ and $m_{e}$ are the plasma density and the electron rest mass, respectively.
-When assuming the plasma and plane wave to be infinitely pervading the vacuum, equation~\eref{eq:2.1} immediately leads to the dispersion relation of the electromagnetic wave having its angular frequency $\omega$ and wavenumber ${\bf k}$:
+where $\Delta=\nabla^{2}$, and $n$ and $m_{e}$ are the plasma density and the electron rest mass, respectively.
+When assuming the plasma and plane wave to be infinitely pervading the vacuum, equation~\eqref{eq:2.1} immediately gives the dispersion relation of the electromagnetic wave having its angular frequency $\omega$ and wavenumber ${\bf k}$: